 Remote voice over recording and home studios

 Sometimes, as a French voice actor, or any language for that matter, we work remotely (from a commercial studio or our private studio, also known as a 'home studio') with a receiving studio, where our client (producer, artistic director, creative team, direct client, etc.) is in charge of the session.
 But what is this mysterious technology?
-Are we talking about teleportation here?
+Are we talking teleportation here?

 Star Trek